Polygon covering: Covering a polygon with triangles

 Finding the smallest set of triangles covering a given polygon is NP-hard.
 It is also hard to approximate - every polynomial-time algorithm might find a covering with size (1 + 1/19151) times the minimal covering.

 If the polygon is in general position (i.e. no two edges are collinear), then every triangle can cover at most 3 polygon edges.
 Hence every polygon triangulation is a 3-approximation.

 If the covering is restricted to triangles whose vertices are vertices of the polygon (i.e. Steiner points are not allowed), then the problem is NP-complete.

 If Steiner points are not allowed and the polygon is in general position (i.e. no two edges are collinear), then every minimal covering without Steiner points is also a minimal partitioning of the polygon to triangles (i.e., the triangles in the minimal covering to not overlap).
 Hence, the minimum covering problem is identical to the polygon triangulation problem, which can be solved in time O(nlog n).
 Note that if we drop the general position assumption, there are polygons in which the triangles in the optimal covering overlap.
 Think of the Star of David for example.

 The problem of covering only the boundary of a polygon with triangles is NP-complete, but there is an efficient 2-approximation.

 Covering a polygon with convex polygons

 Covering a polygon (which may contain holes) with convex polygons is NP-hard.
+It has also been shown to be $\exists\mathbb{R}$-complete.
 There is an O(log n) approximation algorithm.

 Covering a polygon with convex polygons is NP-hard even when the target polygon is hole-free.
-It is also APX-hard.
+It is also APX-hard, but there is a 6-approximation algorithm for the hole-free case.
 The problem is NP-complete when the covering must not introduce new vertices (i.e. Steiner points are not allowed).